The blind spot isn't AI. It's how AI agents operate in third-party ecosystems while your compliance team is still updating the vendor spreadsheet.

 Vendors have always been a regulatory minefield.
 You vet them.
 You sign agreements.
 You audit them annually.
 It's cumbersome, but the process exists.

-Then 2024-2025 happened.
-Every vendor platform added an "agentic tier."
-These aren't chatbots.
-They're autonomous systems making live decisions, pulling data, executing workflows, talking to other vendors' APIs, without human review loops between decisions.
+Then 2024 and 2025 happened.
+Vendor platforms started adding agentic features into ordinary workflows.
+These aren't only chatbots.
+They're autonomous systems making live decisions, pulling data, executing workflows, and talking to other vendors' APIs without human review loops between every decision.

 The problem isn't that these agents are running.
 It's that most regulated companies have no way to see what they're doing.

-A Deloitte report on supply chain AI found that agentic systems now operate in 60% of enterprise vendor ecosystems.
-But third-party risk management (TPRM) tools are still designed for the spreadsheet era.
+Third-party risk management tools are still designed for the spreadsheet era.
 They audit *vendors*, not *vendors' agents*.
 The distinction matters.

 When a healthcare provider deploys an AI agent to manage claims processing with insurance vendors, the agent might be: